nasa/Common-Metadata-Repository/search-app/docs/api.md

     * `curl -H "Accept: application/xml" -i "%CMR-ENDPOINT%/collections"`
   * `Authorization: Bearer` - specifies an EDL bearer token to use to authenticate yourself.
     * `curl -H "Authorization: Bearer <access_token>" -i "%CMR-ENDPOINT%/collections"`
+  * `Authorization:` - specifies a Launchpad token to use to authenticate yourself.
+    * `curl -H "Authorization: <launchpad_token>" -i "%CMR-ENDPOINT%/collections"`
   * `Client-Id` - Indicates a name for the client using the CMR API.
 Specifying this helps Operations monitor query performance per client.
 It can also make it easier for them to identify your requests if you contact them for assistance.
   * `X-Request-Id` - This provides standard X-Request-Id support to allow user to pass in some random ID which will be logged on the server side for debugging purpose.
   * `CMR-Request-Id` - This header serves the same purpose as X-Request-Id header.
 It's kept to support legacy systems.